 We ship around the world!
 Contact us for a custom quote.

-The result is a unique single piece gravity cast system that provides a smoother, weld free surface and superior dimensional accuracy.
+The result is a unique single piece gravity cast system that provides a smoother, weld-free surface and superior dimensional accuracy.
 Why is this important, a kettlebell is pretty simple, right?
 Well after seven years of doing this I’ve seen a lot of bad kettlebells.
-Casting bells as a single piece isn’t a standard in the industry, with many factories out there attaching the handle post production.
+Casting bells as a single piece isn’t a standard in the industry, with many factories out there attaching the handle post-production.
 This design can cause the handle to wobble, or even completely break off.
-That’s why all our Kettlebells are single cast, where molten iron/steel is poured into a mold made of compacted sand.
+That’s why all our Kettlebells are single cast, where molten iron/steel is poured into a mould made of compacted sand.

-For our perfect pro grade competition kettlebells, we take this a step further by using a dual cast system, with an outer mold of a standardized size and an inner mold that, depending on the weight we want the kettlebell to be, becomes larger or smaller.
+For our perfect pro grade competition kettlebells, we take this a step further by using a dual cast system, with an outer mould of a standardized size and an inner mould that, depending on the weight we want the kettlebell to be, becomes larger or smaller.